 When you sign up with Google for any service of theirs including Gmail, you opt-in to share your personal data with them.
 With Gmail, the personal data includes the emails that you receive, the contacts that you frequently email, the contacts within your list, and more.

-So How does Gmail make money with the data that you share?
-Your data helps Google get an understanding of what you like and dislike to serve you with better advertisements and add more revenue for their personalized ads.
+Your data helps Google, Gmail’s parent, get an understanding of what you like, and dislike to serve you with better advertisements and add more revenue for their personalized ads.
 But there’s not much to worry since Google doesn’t track data that is personally identifiable.
 They use algorithms to pick bits and pieces of information that are relevant to getting an understanding of your preferences.

 If you do not wish for this happen, Google is very open with their privacy settings and allow you to opt-out of all kinds of personalization with certain limitations on the products that depend on the data.